5 tips for beginner startups from a beginner self starter

 If you are at the beginning of your startup journey then here we have a few beginner tips that should help you along your way.

 Firstly I am no self proclaimed expert.
 If you want to read or listen to an ‘expert’ - I aint it.
 However don’t panic, self proclaimed experts are often better at talking than doing, (and a few spring to mind!).
-I do however think it is important to pass on the things that I have learned over the last twelve months of attempting to become self sustainable and self employed.
+I dotips for beginner startups however think it is important to pass on the things that I have learned over the last twelve months of attempting to become self sustainable and self employed.
 Don’t get me wrong I have probably made more mistakes, than I have got closer to ‘making my millions’, however for me, the journey I have been on means that I feel I can legitimately pass on 5 good tips that may help you along the way too.

 1. Don’t forget your past